RaiRaiTheRaichu/Haru/docs/technical.md

 # Technical

-## EFT implementation details
+## EFT details

 ### Security mechanisms

 EFT implements BattlEye as it's anti-cheat solution.
-It is capable of detecting newly-injected assemblies into the game as long as the namespace doesn't match with one already in EFT (BettlEye's namespace scanning is case-insensitive, which can be taken advantage of).
+It is capable of detecting newly-injected assemblies into the game as long as the namespace doesn't match with one already in EFT.

 In addtion, EFT implements a custom integrity validator (`FilesChecker.dll`).
 It's not capable of detecting newly added files.